 They may be deceased, have moved away, or not able to give testimony.
 In some states, if all heirs and persons interested consent, the will can be accepted without being “proved.”
 In other states, the witnesses are not available; the will can be “proved” by the testimony of two persons who did not witness the will, but who can identify the decedent’s signature.
 These witnesses are called “non-subscribing witnesses.”
 They were not present when the will was signed, and they did not subscribe their names to the will as witnesses.

-Looking for witnesses and getting them to the Register of Will’s office can be difficult and burdensome to those involved.
+Looking for witnesses and getting them to the Register of Will’s office can be difficult and burdensome.
 The need for external proof requires sworn testimony by knowledgeable parties familiar with the signature in question.
-Remember, because most folks die when they are old, people who can credibly verify signatures may be too elderly, have passed away, or live in an unknown location.
+Remember, people who can credibly verify signatures may be too elderly, have passed away, or live in an unknown location.

 Self-proving statutes provide a procedure where the will can be proved at the time it is signed.
-The person making the will and the witnesses take an oath before a notary public at the time the will is signed.
+The person making the will and the witnesses take an oath before a notary public when the will is signed.
 If this is done, then no witnesses must “prove” the will after death.
-The will is simply filed, the Register of Wills notes that self-proving affidavit and no witness testimony is required.
+The will is filed, the Register of Wills notes that self-proving affidavit and no witness testimony is required.
 Isn’t that much easier?

 A little front-end work on your will can make a world of difference to the executor in getting the will accepted as genuine by the court system.
 Most of us are fond of the executor we named, so do that person a small favor in return for the significant effort that will be expended in settling your estate.
 Have a notary eliminate the signature problem before it occurs.